-The NS petition for waiver should be denied because the carrier has failed to show that the requested relief will afford the same level of safety to both railroad workers and the general public that 49 CFR 232.203(e) currently provides.
-NS claims its proposal will simulate a Class I Brake Test and places the user in a virtual 3-D scenario which requires them to respond to preprogrammed defects on various types of freight cars and brake systems while performing the brake test.
-To successfully complete the scenario, the user must identify key components and identify and correct all defects, such as closed cut-out cocks, uncoupled air hoses, closed angle cocks, wrongly positioned retainer valves, and fouled brake rigging.
-NS seeks to apply this waiver system wide to all NS craft personnel responsible for performing freight air brakes tests.
-This would include supervisors, freight car repair personnel, and conductors.

-It is the position of BRC that simulated testing should be used only as a supplement to, and not a replacement for, the "hands on" training currently required by 49 CFR 232.203(e).
-This has also been the position of FRA as well.
-While a 3-D simulation described by NS is beneficial, it cannot replace the "hands on" training that railroad employees currently receive in the field.
+The CP petition for waiver should be denied because the carrier has failed to show that the requested relief will afford the same level of safety to both railroad workers and the general public that 49 CFR 232.203(b)(8) currently provides.
+According to CP, the simulation is based on performance of a Class I freight air brake test and is designed to place the user in a virtual realistic scenario.
+The user is required to perform a variety of inspection tasks including, but not limited to, identifying closed cut-out cocks, uncoupled air hoses, closed angle cocks, improperly positioned retainer valves, and using a two-way end of train telemetry device.
+Users are required to successfully complete all tasks in the scenario.
+CP proposes to limit the class size to 12 students and seeks to apply this waiver system wide to all CP operating personnel (e.g., trainmen, enginemen, and field supervisors responsible for performing freight air brakes tests.)
+It is the position of BRC that simulated testing should be used only as a supplement to, and not a replacement for, the "hands on" training currently required by 49 CFR 232.203(b)(8).
+While a 3-D simulation described by CP is beneficial, it cannot replace the "hands on" training that railroad employees currently receive in the field.
 For instance, training in the field provides variating challenges such as weather or incidents where an inspector's olfactory senses are useful in conducting inspections.
 These are factors that a computer cannot simulate.

-Moreover, should the relief be granted, NS's proposal will have far reaching implications not only to its own operations but to possibly all rail carriers operating in the U.S. as well.
-First, NS will be implementing the computer simulations system wide to all NS craft personnel responsible for performing freight air brakes tests, including supervisors, freight car repair personnel, and conductors.
-This means that a significant amount of NS personnel will be using 3-D simulations for refresher training at a time when we know little about the technology's efficacy.
+Moreover, should the relief be granted, CP's proposal will have far reaching implications not only to its own operations but to possibly all rail carriers operating in the U.S. as well.
+First, CP will be implementing the computer simulations system wide to all CP craft personnel responsible for performing freight air brakes tests, including supervisors, freight car repair personnel, and conductors.
+This means that a significant amount of CP personnel will be using 3-D simulations for refresher training at a time when we know little about the technology's efficacy.
 In addition, other carriers could also request the same or similar relief creating more of the same safety issues.
-Changing the training requirements currently provided for in 49 CFR 232.203(e) is a serious endeavor and the upmost precautions and transparency should be taken when evaluating such a request for relief.
+Changing the training requirements currently provided for in 49 CFR 232.203(b)(8) is a serious endeavor and the upmost precautions and transparency should be taken when evaluating such a request for relief.
 Finally, BRC would also like to comment on the carrier's choice to supply only a redacted copy of its petition for waiver to the public docket.
 This factor makes it truly impossible for interested parties to comment on positions that may or may not be relevant to them.
 In fact, BRC believes that FRA should only consider the information offered in the redacted version and the information provided by interested parties regarding the redacted version in making its decision on this waiver request.
-Accordingly, based on the information provided above, BRC requests FRA deny the NS petition for waiver.
+Accordingly, based on the information provided above, BRC requests FRA deny the CP petition for waiver.
 III.
 Conclusion.

 The Brotherhood Railway Carmen always welcomes the opportunity to participate in the regulatory process.
 Safety issues addressed in this process are among the primary concerns to the carmen.
-In accordance with our commitment to maintaining safety on the nation's railroads, the BRC suggests that FRA deny the NS petition for waiver.
+In accordance with our commitment to maintaining safety on the nation's railroads, the BRC suggests that FRA deny the CP petition for waiver.